 In the world of writing, attention is currency.
 If you’re not able to get attention and hold it through your writing, you won’t be an effective writer in today’s time.

-Freelance writers get paid in various ways, dependent on the agreements made with their clients.
+Freelance writers get paid in various ways, depending on the agreements made with their clients.
 Payment methods include invoices sent to clients post-completion, with terms ranging from immediate payment to net 30, 60, or 90 days.

 Some freelancers receive payment upfront, particularly for larger projects, securing a percentage before work begins.
 Others use payment platforms linked to freelance job sites, offering security and payment guarantees.